Svdvoort/PREDICTFastr/README.md

 ### Preprocessing
 From version 1.0.2 and on, preprocessing has been removed from PREDICT.
 It is now available as a separate tool in the [WORC package](https://github.com/MStarmans91/WORC), as it's also a separate step in the radiomics workflow.
-We do advice to use the preprocessing function.
+We do advice to use the preprocessing function and thus also WORC.

 ### 3rd-party packages used in PREDICT:
 We mainly rely on the following packages: